languageseed/lsk/lsk_core_v1.0.0/core/seeds/README.md

-# LSKv4 Seeds & Extensions
+# LSK Core v1.0 Seeds & Extensions

-This directory contains optional templates and patterns that extend the core LSKv4 functionality.
+This directory contains optional templates and patterns that extend the core LSK functionality.
 These are **copy-ready templates** that you can use when the basic templates need more specialized structure.

 ## Enhanced Context Packs (`context_packs/`)